- About AFEI

 Does my previous training count?

-AFEI recognises Australian Qualifications Framework (AQF) qualifications issued by other RTOs throughout Australia, this process is known as national recognition.
+AFEI recognises AQF qualifications issued by other RTOs throughout Australia.
+This process is known as National Recognition.
 National Recognition allows applicants to receive recognition for individual units of competency or whole AQF qualifications.
 If the training package from which your qualification or Statement of Attainment was linked has been superseded, the RPL process would be the appropriate way to proceed.